 Gartner found out that the agile recruiting approach can lead

 to up to 31% increase in recruiter productivity.

 By applying agile principles, your recruitment processes are faster and more efficient.
 If not immediately, then after a necessary period of adaptation.
-Communication is improved by informality (just preventing part of the endless email streams and their - sometimes disappearing - attachments is an invaluable timesaver: talk to each other!).
+Communication is improved by informality (preventing just a part of endless email streams and their, sometimes disappearing attachments, is an invaluable timesaver: talk to each other!).